Khushisharma03/my-todo-app/README.md

 ##  CI/CD Pipeline Flow

 1. Code is pushed to GitHub
+2. GitHub Webhook triggers Jenkins pipeline automatically
-2. Jenkins pulls the latest code
+3. Jenkins pulls the latest code
-3. Docker image is built using Dockerfile
+4. Docker image is built using Dockerfile
-4. Image is tagged using build number
+5. Image is tagged using build number
-5. Image is pushed to Docker Hub
+6. Image is pushed to Docker Hub
-6. Existing container is stopped and removed
+7. Existing container is stopped and removed
-7. New container is deployed on EC2
+8. New container is deployed on EC2
-8. Health check verifies the deployment
+9. Health check verifies the deployment

 ---